MarkStreek/QuintorCatalogBackEnd/README.md

 ## About the project

 This project was created by students bioinformatics at the Hanze University of Applied Sciences.
 The main task was to create a (automated) catalog to store all hardware components in the company.
-The hardware tools are stored in a database.
-This information is served to the front end using a REST API.
+This catalog will be used by system administrators to manage the hardware components.
+The project was built in 1 semester.

 ## Full Insight